 Week 4: Measure

-• Test your AI visibility by asking ChatGPT, Perplexity, and Gemini questions in your niche.
+• Test your AI visibility by asking your top AI assistants (start with ChatGPT and Perplexity) questions in your niche.
 Are you showing up as a cited answer?

 • Screenshot your baseline.